randomJunL/my-reading-tracker/README.md

 # My Reading Tracker

-My Reading Tracker is the stable internal name for a private family website that logs children's books, reading sessions, and progress over time.
+My Reading Tracker is a website that logs children's books, reading sessions, and progress over time.
 Its user-facing name is configured separately with `VITE_APP_NAME`.

 ## Current status